eviltester/thingifier/challenger/src/main/resources/content/practice-modes/simulation.md

 OPTIONS {{<ORIGIN_URL>}}/sim/entities
 ```

-By looking at the `Accept` header in the response we can see that we are allowed to `GET, POST, PUT, HEAD, OPTIONS`
+By looking at the `Allow` header in the response we can see that we are allowed to `GET, POST, PUT, HEAD, OPTIONS`

 If we tried to `DELETE` or `PATCH` then we should receive an appropriate status code of `405`